Info for Prospective Members

 Links to Related Sites

 SQUG is a utility owners group formed to develop, maintain, support, and broaden the use of earthquake experience data as a cost-effective method for seismic qualification of equipment.
-The SQUG Mission Statement describes the goals and activities of the organization.
 An Introduction to SQUG covers use of the experience-based method developed by SQUG and its advantages in seismically qualifying equipment for use in nuclear power plants.
 It also summarizes the advantages of membership in the organization.

 Listed below in the text box is a brief summary of the history of the SQUG owners group with a link to a more comprehensive description of the history of the organization.
 A brief description of how SQUG is organized and managed is also provided in the text box at the bottom of this page.